m-bock/purescript-variant-encodings/README.md

 The types are merely meant as an intermediate step.
 There will be no utility functions provided.
 However, there are functions available that convert to and from `Variant`.

+## Installation

+_Not yet published on Pursuit.
+You need to add it manually as an extra dependency in `packages.dhall`._

 ## Example